Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Experiments

 \subsection{Varying Amount of Targeted Removal}

-Now, we study the forgetting performance for partial Class Removal (pCR) and partial Interclass Confusion.
-We show results for varying $|D_f|$ from 10\% samples of a class to the size of an entire class (as used in the original paper).
+Now, we study the forgetting performance for partial Class Removal and partial Interclass Confusion.
+We show results for varying $|S_f|$ from 10\% samples of a class to the size of an entire class (as used in the original paper).

-First, we present the results of the IC test in Table~\ref{tab:VaryingAmt_IC_CIF100}.
-We see that for memorization (left of $|$) all metrics are reflective even when a very small subset of samples is confused.
-Err and CoMI having increasingly better contrast for smaller deletion sets.
-In contrast, Fgt works consistently well across all deletion set sizes with roughly similar amplitudes of differences.
-For property generalization (right of $|$), we have somewhat but not substantially weaker trend in error as compared to Fgt as sample sizes decrease.
-Both are able to reflect trends in unlearning property generalization.
+First, we present the results of the IC test in Figure~\ref{fig:ICtest}.
+We see that for memorization all metrics are reflective even when a very small subset of samples is confused.
+Error and MIA having increasingly better contrast for smaller deletion sets.

-Then, we present the results of the CR test in Table~ \ref{tab:VaryingAmt_CR_CIF100}.
-The CR test has significantly different behavior when all samples of the class are removed (FCR) compared to partial removal (pCR).
-In the case of FCR, all information about the class is removed, and hence an unlearnt model is expected to not classify any sample as the removed class.
-However, in pCR a well generalized model may correctly classify more samples as the affected class, thus leading to the misalignment of utility and forgetting.
-We observe that CoMI seems to have unclear trends in pCR, sometimes giving a weak signal for unlearning efficacy.
-Fgt and Err in pCR tests with sample sizes ranging from a tenth to half of the class give a substantial signal, but much weaker than IC test.
-Thus, targeted removal contributes to better measurements of forgetting for relatively smaller deletion sets, but has limited usefulness without adding confusion.
+Then, we present the results of the Class Removal test in Figure~ \ref{fig:CRtest}.
+The Class Removal test has significantly different behavior when all samples of the class are removed compared to partial class removal.
+In the case of full Class Removal, all information about the class is removed, and hence an unlearnt model is expected to not classify any sample as the removed class.
+However, in partial Class Removal, a well generalized model may correctly classify more samples as the affected class, thus leading to the misalignment of utility and forgetting.
+We observe that MIA seems to have unclear trends in partial Class Removal, sometimes giving a weak signal for unlearning efficacy.